The Tanzania Experience

 Great plains abound with legions of game, snow-capped mountains soar above dusty valleys, rain forests teeming with monkeys and white as talcum powder, and coral reefs host myriads of jewel-like tropical fish.
 Although Tanzania’s economy—one of the poorest in the world—depends heavily on agriculture, which accounts for almost half of its GDP, it has more land game reserves than any other wildlife destination in the world.
-Everything from pristine coral reefs to the Crater Highland placed in trust for future generations.
+Everything from pristine coral reefs to the Crater Highland is placed in trust for future generations.

 There are two circuits you can follow in Tanzania: the conventional northern tourist circuit, which includes the Arusha National Park, Tarangire National Park, Lake Manyara National Park, Serengeti, and Ngorongoro Crater, or the lesser-traveled southern tourist circuit of Selous Game Reserve and Ruaha, Mahale, and Gombe national parks among others.
 You’ll be amply rewarded for the often lengthy traveling to these southern locations by having the places much more to yourself and usually at cheaper rates.